pmohinder/platform-docs/07_Queries_and_packs/Readme.md

 Query Packs
 --------------------
-By default, few packs are included with your PolyLogyx configuration.
+By default, few packs are included with your EclecticIQ platform.
 You can add more packs, as needed, to meet your requirements.

 ### Manage Existing Packs
 Perform these steps to view and edit packs: